Avro Canada VZ-9 Avrocar

 The Avro Canada VZ-9 Avrocar is a VTOL aircraft developed by Avro Canada as part of a secret U.S. military project carried out in the early years of the Cold War.
 The Avrocar intended to exploit the Coandă effect to provide lift and thrust from a single "turborotor" blowing exhaust out of the rim of the disk-shaped aircraft.
 In the air, it would have resembled a flying saucer.

 Originally designed as a fighter-like aircraft capable of very high speeds and altitudes, the project was repeatedly scaled back over time and the U.S. Air Force eventually abandoned it.
 Development was then taken up by the U.S. Army for a tactical combat aircraft requirement, a sort of high-performance helicopter.
 In flight testing, the Avrocar proved to have unresolved thrust and stability problems that limited it to a degraded, low-performance flight envelope; subsequently, the project was cancelled in September 1961.

-Through the history of the program, the project was referred to by a number of different names.
+Through the history of the program, the project was referred to by different names.
 Avro referred to the efforts as Project Y, with individual vehicles known as Spade and Omega.
 Project Y-2 was later funded by the U.S. Air Force, who referred to it as WS-606A, Project 1794 and Project Silver Bug.
 When the U.S. Army joined the efforts it took on its final name "Avrocar", and the designation "VZ-9", part of the U.S. Army's VTOL projects in the VZ series.